paleo-data/paleo-data.github.io/collections/_highlighted-resources/symbiota.md

 Prospective data providers may wish to reference the complete directory of [Symbiota portals](https://symbiota.org/symbiota-portals).

 ## What is the "Paleo Data Portal"?
-The [Paleo Data Portal](https://paleo.symbiota.org) (PDP) is a Symbiota-based data portal that exists to:
+The {% include resource_link filename='pdp.yml' %} is a Symbiota-based data portal that exists to:
 - Provide a **low barrier-to-entry** data mobilization platform for fossil collections
 - **Increase access** to fossil specimen data for research use
 - **Build community** among fossil collections not previously engaged in digitization efforts